 Nate B Hardy

 I study the evolution of plant-eating insects, especially the ones that suck sap.
 For an overview of my research interests, see the Research summary page.
 I came to the Auburn Department of Entomology and Plant Pathology in 2013.
 It’s been fun.
 For a list of my publications, check out my Google Scholar profile.
-Here’s a link to my slightly out-of-date CV: hardy-cv-2016-sept.
+Here’s a link to my CV: hardy-cv-2017-Oct.

 MS student: Nicholas Christodoulides

 Nick joined the lab in the fall of 2015.
 He is a lover of lizards, but we convinced him to do some work on bugs.
 For his thesis, he compared plant-eating insect transcriptomes (samples of all of the genes being expressed in a particular organism at a particular time) to learn something about how they are able to feed on many hosts.
 He also hashed out a mealybugs-in-the-greenhouse system for us to do experimental evolution studies.
 Nick is graduating this summer, then heading to UCF for a PhD in the evolutionary ecology of lizards.

 PhD student: Ricki Hamilton

 Ricki joined the lab in the fall of 2015, after doing her MS in Entomology at the University of Arkansas.
 For her dissertation, she is working on the biodiversity of hickory-phylloxerans.
 These are cool aphid-like animals that induce galls on their hosts and are pretty common throughout the eastern US.
 Ricki is going to improve our understanding of the species diversity, and hopefully also learn something about why gall forms vary among phylloxeran species.